What is Cloud Security?

 The future of cloud security will likely be defined by technological developments and increasingly sophisticated cyber threats.
 Some concepts will play a significant role in the future of cloud security:

-• Collaborative Threat Intelligence: Sharing threat intelligence between organizations and cloud providers can lead to a more comprehensive understanding of emerging threats and more effective security responses.
+- Collaborative Threat IntelligenceWhat is Threat Intelligence?Also known as cyber threat intelligence or simply threat intel, threat intelligence is the body of evidence-based knowledge that can be used to inform organizations of threat...
+More: Sharing threat intelligence between organizations and cloud providers can lead to a more comprehensive understanding of emerging threats and more effective security responses.

 Cloud security will continue to evolve to address emerging challenges and leverage technological advancements.
 It will be characterized by adaptability, automation, and a holistic approach to protecting data, applications, and resources in an increasingly complex digital landscape.